kbph05/kbph05/README.md

 ## Interests
 - I enjoy self-repairing computers and supporting the right to repair movement.
 - I have a hobby for water skiing, playing the clarinet, and working out at the gym
-- As of now, I am attempting to learn the drums! 🥁

 <picture>
   <source media="(prefers-color-scheme: dark)"